Lesbian Legacies in Special Collections

 (https://findingaids.lib.msu.edu/repositories/4/resources/6159)

-TRAVEL GRANTS can be issued under the Lesbian Legacies Endowment beginning in Fiscal Year 2023 (July 1, 2023–June 30, 2023), since gifts to the endowment have recently exceeded the operational minimum of $50,000.
+TRAVEL GRANTS under the Lesbian Legacies Endowment became available beginning in Fiscal Year 2023, when gifts to the endowment had exceeded the operational minimum of $50,000.
 The endowment’s expendable sister fund is also available to cover such grants.
-The grants are administered under the MSU Libraries’ relatively new Visiting Scholars Program; this is where interested candidates should apply.
-Please note: the window for applications grants during Fiscal 2023 closed on February 3, 2023.

 Random collection of related archives online